How will Scotland become independent?

 What is the process for Scotland becoming independent in the event of a Yes vote?

-The Scottish Government will invite representatives of other parties and wider civic Scotland to negotiate and agree the independence settlement.What needs to be done and agreed before independence?
+The Scottish Government will invite representatives of other parties and wider Scottish civic society to negotiate for Scotland.What needs to be done and agreed before independence?

 The full range of issues that require to be negotiated include the division of assets and liabilities such as tax and oil revenues, military bases and overseas assets.
 Agreement would also be reached on the transfer to the Scottish Parliament and Government of control over a number of issues and institutions from Westminster; whether to continue a number of co-operative shared arrangements – eg the DVLA - for the benefit of the peoples of Scotland, England, Wales and Northern Ireland; and the timetable for the speediest safe removal of nuclear weapons from Scotland.

 Negotiations about our membership of the European Union would also be required.
-In the months between a Yes vote and March 2016, these negotiations would of course take place with Scotland still part of the UK, and the UK a member of the EU.
+In the months between a Yes vote and March 2016, these negotiations would of course take place with Scotland still part of the UK, and therefore also part of the EU.
 Given Scotland’s immense resources, it would be not just in Scotland’s interests, but the interests of the other EU states, for these negotiations to proceed quickly and smoothly towards agreed terms and conditions of Scotland’s continued membership after independence.
+You can read more about Scotland's EU membership in this briefing.

 The speed at which Europe responded to German reunification shows that it can quickly evolve in response to new situations.
 Less than a year after the fall of the Berlin wall, German reunification came into effect, and the old East Germany became part of the EEC.